 Young drivers pay the most expensive car insurance premiums.
-Rates are highest among 18-year-olds, and start to decrease once a driver reaches their mid-twenties.
-Rates for Allstate vs Farmers tend to be pretty consistent, averaging about the same across both companies.
+Rates are highest among 18-year-olds, and start to decrease once a driver reaches their mid-twenties, except in Hawaii and Massachusetts, where age is not permitted as an insurance rating factor.
+Rates for Allstate vs. Farmers tend to be pretty consistent, averaging about the same across both companies.
 Here are the average annual rates from Allstate and Farmers for drivers based on age:

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|